American Quarter Horse

 Origins

 The Quarter horse originated in 17th century colonial Virginia, using English Thoroughbreds crossed with a variety of local tribal animals.
-Breeds available to the colonists at the time were of mixed Spanish descent, carrying traces of Andalusian, Barb & Arabian blood.
+Breeds available to the colonists at the time were of mixed Spanish descent, carrying traces of Andalusian, Barb and Jennet blood.
 The resulting crosses were small, stocky animals with muscular hindquarters.

 Named for Speed

-As their name declares, this breed is prized for their explosive speed over the quarter mile.
+This stock horse type has been called many names over the years including Cold Deck, Copper Bottom, Kentucky Whip, Printer, Rondo, Shilo, Steeldust and Billie.
+Some of them likely due to coat colors rarely seen outside of the breed.
+Today, as their name declares, this breed is prized for their explosive speed over the quarter mile.
 Beyond speed, the versatility they displayed was a huge element of their success as a breed.
-They were easily capable of working during the week & racing on the weekends.
+They were easily capable of working during the week and racing on the weekends.

 As the breed made its way west during the 19th century, it was continuously being fed new blood.
 The needs of settlers changed as they moved into Southwestern territories, as did the stock they encountered.
-Animals bred by western tribes & the local feral horses were smaller & better suited to the arid climate.
-The resulting crosses often had good cow sense & became popular with cattle farmers.
+Animals bred by western tribes and local feral horses were smaller, making them better suited to the arid climate.
+The resulting crosses often had good cow sense and became popular with cattle farmers.
 These western crosses further enhanced the breed’s famous hindquarters.

-Large ranches continued to rely on horsepower even after the age of mechanization, which made them instrumental in creating the Quarter horse we know today.
-Ranchers & cowboys bred for specific traits that ranged from working cattle, to racing, to after work rodeo activities.
+Large ranches in the US continued to rely on horsepower, even after the age of mechanization.
+This made them instrumental in creating the Quarter Horse we know today.
+Ranchers and cowboys bred for specific traits that ranged from working cattle, to racing, to after work rodeo activities.

 Still Growing